-I have been wanting to put together a behind the scenes post of what all goes into all these perfect looking Instagram photos you see bloggers post.
+I have been wanting to put together a behind the scenes post of what all goes into that “perfect Instagram photo” you see.
 My hope is to help you not compare your life to the “perfect” Instagram photo.
 As a new blogger developing my brand on Instagram, I know how it works.
 There are so many tricks and tips bloggers use to make these amazing feeds look like they just so happened to snap a pic in the right moment.
 But that is far from the truth…usually.
 Hopefully, you be encouraged not to compare your life with this staged appearance, by knowing what all can go into creating a high-quality Instagram feed.

 This contains affiliate links.